mishatofc/mishatofc/AboutMe.md

-Hi 👋 My name is Mazidul Islam Mishat
+Hi 👋 I am Mazidul Islam Mishat
 =====================================

 Novice Front End Developer
 --------------------------

 Been learning to code and build sites from just a year.
-Not yet super highly skilled, but building up myself day to day.
+Not yet super highly skilled, but developing up myself day to day.

 * 🌍  I'm based in Bangladesh
 * 🖥️  See my portfolio at [Personal site](http://mishatofc.web.app)